Born and raised in Philadelphia, PA Lamar Jones is a retired Air Force Master Sergeant who has written six novels, four available on Amazon.

 During those twenty years I found that I loved America more than I thought I could.
 A return to American soil after each sojourn overseas became a special reunion.
-I never lost my awareness of America’s historical inequities and how those roots stretch into both the present and the future, still ensuring that the words of slave-holder Jefferson are not as demonstrably false as when he wrote them, the hollow clang of incompleteness still rings when they’re spoken aloud.
+I never lost my awareness of America’s historical inequities and how those roots stretch into both the present and the future.
+Though the words of slave-holder Jefferson are not as demonstrably false as when he wrote them, the hollow clang of incompleteness still rings when they’re spoken aloud.

-Yet, with all of its faults, America remains my country.
-The country that I love and I would have no other.
-At some point during my twenty years of service I began to truly value the role that I played in defending the country and upholding its spoken ideals, even as injustice remained as American as apple pie.
-When Colin Kaepernick began taking a knee during the National Anthem, I supported him even though, were I at the same game, I would be standing proudly at attention.
+Yet, with all of its faults, America remains my country: the country that I love.
+And I would have no other.
+At some point, during my twenty years of service, I began to truly value the role that I played in defending the country and upholding its spoken ideals, even as injustice remained as American as apple pie.
+When Colin Kaepernick began taking a knee during the National Anthem, I supported him, even though if I were at the same game I would be standing proudly at attention.
 I’m a military man and that’s what military men do, but standing tall and proud doesn’t blind me to the rightness of his cause.
 Born and raised in Philadelphia, I learned first-hand the inequities of policing and the disparities in the justice system.

 Here’s a suggestion that might sound familiar.
 If freedom bothers you that much, you might consider moving to another country.